mfix22/librarify/README.md

 ```

 ### Auto-Generating a README for your library
-Requires a JSON settings file that is identical to the one passed into `Librarify`
+Requires a JSON settings file that is identical to the one passed into `Librarify` constructor.
 ```sh
 $ npm run readme path_to_settings.json [path_to_output_file]
 ```